Thermodynamically consistent machine learning model for excess Gibbs energy: Discussion

-This work presents HANNA, the first publicly available ML-based $g^\mathrm{E}$-model that enables the thermodynamically consistent prediction of activity coefficients in liquid mixtures with an arbitrary number of components solely from the chemical formula of the constituent components.
-HANNA was trained on a large and diverse set of thermodynamic data from measurements of vapor-liquid equilibria, activity coefficients at infinite dilution, and liquid-liquid equilibria, which gives it unprecedented applicability.
+\RB{This work presents HANNA, a ML-based $g^\mathrm{E}$ model that enables the thermodynamically consistent prediction of activity coefficients in liquid mixtures with an arbitrary number of components solely from the chemical formula of the constituent components.
+HANNA was trained on a large, diverse data set for vapor-liquid equilibria (VLE), activity coefficients at infinite dilution (ACI), excess enthalpies (HE), and liquid-liquid equilibria (LLE), resulting in a model with broad applicability.}

-The results of HANNA were systematically compared to those from state-of-the-art models from the UNIFAC family for binary and ternary mixtures, demonstrating a superior performance of HANNA - despite an important bias of the comparison in favor of UNIFAC: while all results for HANNA were true predictions (none of the systems in our test set was used for training of HANNA), this is not true for UNIFAC, for which many of the systems in the test set were also used for the training.
-Even more importantly, HANNA has a much broader applicability than UNIFAC, and HANNA retains its accuracy for systems that cannot be described with UNIFAC.
+The results of HANNA were systematically compared to those from state-of-the-art models from the UNIFAC family and other ML-based models from the literature for binary and ternary mixtures, \RB{overall demonstrating a better} performance of HANNA - despite an important bias of the comparison in favor of the benchmark models: while all results for HANNA were true predictions (none of the systems in our test set was used for training HANNA), this is not true for the other models, for which we must assume that many of the systems in the test set were also used for the training.
+Even more importantly, HANNA has much broader applicability than UNIFAC, as only the component SMILES are required, which are always available.
+Similarly, HANNA is much more broadly applicable than all other ML-based models in the literature, which are, among others, restricted to a single temperature.

-HANNA is the first $g^\mathrm{E}$-model in which the entire relevant physical knowledge is embedded in a neural network as hard constraints.
+HANNA is the first $g^\mathrm{E}$ model in which the entire relevant thermodynamic knowledge is embedded in a neural network as hard constraints.
 It therefore fully leverages the flexibility of neural networks, but applies it only within the bounds permitted by physical principles.
-This flexibility enables HANNA to simultaneously describe vapor-liquid equilibrium data and liquid-liquid equilibrium data with high accuracy with a single parameterization, thereby overcoming the deficiencies of benchmark $g^\mathrm{E}$-models.
+This flexibility enables HANNA to simultaneously describe VLE and LLE with high accuracy with a single parameterization.

-A ready-to-use version of HANNA, trained on all available data for binary mixtures (including the data that were retained as test data for the comparison of the present work), is provided on \href{https://github.com/marco-hoffmann/HANNA}{GitHub}.
+A ready-to-use version of HANNA, trained on all available data for binary mixtures (including the data retained as test data for the comparison in the present work), is available on \href{https://github.com/marco-hoffmann/HANNA}{GitHub}.
 Furthermore, we also provide an interactive interface for HANNA on our website \href{https://ml-prop.mv.rptu.de}{MLPROP}.
 We encourage users to give us feedback.